rackspace/php-opencloud/docs/userguide/images.md

 By default, the `ImageList()` method returns full details on all images;
-because of the overhead involved in retrieving all the details, this may become slow when you have a large number of images.
-The first parameter to the `ImageList()` method is a boolean that determines whether or not the full image details are included.
+because of the overhead involved in retrieving all the details, this may become slow when you are working with a large number of images.
+The first (optional) parameter to the `ImageList()` method is a boolean that determines whether or not the full image details are included.
 For example,